adam1x/ThunderRedirect/README.md

 # ThunderRedirect

-"[Thunder Lixian](http://lixian.xunlei.com/)" downloads normally go through an HTTP redirection before arriving at servers that host the files.
+"[Thunder Lixian](http://lixian.xunlei.com/)" downloads normally go through an HTTP redirection before arriving at file-hosting servers.
 However, Thunder geoblocks its "Lixian" service in the U.S. by redirecting download requests (as well as its web interface) to a bogus domain.
 This script retrieves actual file-serving URLs through a proxy and then forwards them to a running `aria2` instance for downloading.

 ## Usage
 User needs to input: